-Luckily, there are many sources of repayment assistance and student loan forgiveness for dentists, as well as dental assistants, hygienists, and other medical professionals.
-In most cases, you do need to work in a Health Professional Shortage Area (HPSA), which may mean that you have a lower salary and you’re tied to a certain location.
-But it could be worth it in the long run.
+When it comes to dental school loan repayment and forgiveness programs, you’ll often have to work in a Health Professional Shortage Area (HPSA), which may mean you have a lower salary and you’re tied to a certain location for a specified period of time.
+But depending on your situation, choosing this path could be worth it in the long run.

-Income-driven repayment programs
+- Income-driven repayment programs

 Presently, the following income-driven plans exist:

 - Income-Based Repayment (IBR): IBR caps student loan payments at 10% of your discretionary income if you’re a new borrower on or before July 1, 2014, and 15% otherwise.
 You’ll have a repayment period of 20 years if you’re a newer borrower, and 25 years otherwise.
 The amount you would owe on this plan must be lower than what it would be on the Standard Plan.

 - Income-Contingent Repayment (ICR): Your monthly payment under this plan will be the lesser of 20% of your discretionary income or what your payment would be on a fixed 12-year payment plan, adjusted based on your income, with a repayment period of 25 years.
 There are no income eligibility requirements for this plan.

 - Pay As You Earn (PAYE): Your payment amount with this program is typically 10% of your discretionary income, and it can never be more than the 10-year Standard Repayment Plan amount.
 The repayment period for this loan is 20 years.